equinor/appsec-owasptop10wrkshp/prez/content/juice-shop-hints.md

 1. Search in main.js to see if there is url related to admin
 2. We find - /rest/admin/application-configuration
-3. We notice the application domain - juice-sh.op
+3. We notice the application domain - juice-sh.op - in the response (json)
-4. Try login using the user and domain
+4. Try login using with the user and the domain we discovered
 5. We from previous challenge that the user field is vulnerable for SQL injection
 6. Use that knowledge to login on benders account
 7. bender@juice-sh.op'--;